yashrsharma44/yashrsharma44_blog/about.md

 ---

 <p class="message">
   Hey there!
 My name is Yash Sharma.
-I am a first year undergraduate student pursuing a dual degree in Mathematics and Computing(batch of 2022) at IIT Kharagpur.
+I am a sophomore student pursuing a dual degree in Mathematics and Computing(batch of 2022) at IIT Kharagpur.
 I am a native of Kolkata, West Bengal and currently residing there itself.
 </p>

 >Info